kyleoneill/EducationalMarkdowns/intro-to-javascript.md

 // JavaScript
 var a = 10;
-a = "hello"; // This is valid code console.log(typeof a); // This will print "number"
+a = "hello"; // This is valid code console.log(typeof a); // This will print "string" as the type has been changed
 ```

 ## Operators